algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 Details the game type, core rules, and key mechanics and systems.

+Dilemma is a point-and-click serious and strategy game where the player acts as the leader of a nation, and his goal is to balance the economy of his country and the pollution it creates.

+Aimed to raise awareness on global warming through a dystopic gameplay, the player must find the best choices to either avoid bankrupcy or a cataclysmic pollution disaster.

+Here are the different important mechanics and systems to know:
+- The player starts in an office with an access to a world map.
+He must choose a country and control its economy and pollution.
+- There are 2 main game economies: Economy and Pollution.
+The player must balance the two through strategic choices.
+- The game progresses through a system of turns, representing the years.
+After all available choices made, the player must click the "Next Turn" button to go to the next year and see how the world are evolving.
+- He has access to the global amount of economy and pollution throughout the world, so he needs to collaborate with other countries to balance these 2 economies.
+-
+-
+-

 ### 1.3.
 System Overview

 Provides a system structure diagram for an at-a-glance understanding.